 Standards of conduct, which are to be used as a guide for the student, are found in the Student Handbook.
 These are to be considered general rules of conduct but are by no means all-inclusive.
-They are published to encourage the development of personal responsibility and maturity.
-While the enforcement of these rules is normally administered through the campus judicial process under the supervision of the Dean of Students Office staff, such judicial process is for the convenience of the college administration and may be suspended or revoked at any time by the administration without cause or prior notice to any student.
+While the enforcement of these rules is normally administered through the campus judicial process under the supervision of Student Affairs staff, such judicial process is for the convenience of the college administration and may be suspended or revoked at any time by the administration without cause or prior notice to any student.
 The judicial system is to be considered a process, rather than a "right" of any student or a contractual obligation on the part of Spring Hill College.

-All students attending Spring Hill are responsible for abiding by all rules and regulations as well as the College Ethos Statement found in the Student Handbook.
+All enrolled students, including married and commuting students who reside off campus, are responsible for abiding by all rules, regulations, and the College Ethos Statement as found in the Student Handbook.

-INTERCOLLEGIATE SPORTS AND FITNESS PROGRAMS
+INTERCOLLEGIATE SPORTS AND RECREATION PROGRAMS

 Spring Hill College is a member of the National Association of Intercollegiate Athletics.
-The NAIA is the oldest of the collegiate athletic associations and was founded in Kansas City, Missouri, in 1937.
-Spring Hill is also a charter member of the Gulf Coast Athletic Conference.
+The NAIA, which was founded in Kansas City, Missouri, in 1937, is the nation's oldest collegiate athletic association.
+Spring Hill is a charter member of the NAIA Gulf Coast Athletic Conference.

-The "Badgers" field intercollegiate athletic teams for men and women in basketball, tennis, golf, swimming, cross country, and soccer; for women in softball and volleyball; and for men in baseball.
-Limited scholarship aid is available for both men and women for most sports.
+The Badgers field intercollegiate athletic teams for men and women in basketball, tennis, golf, swimming, cross country, and soccer; for women in softball and volleyball; and for men in baseball.
+Limited scholarship aid is available for both men and women for most sports